hslu-dda/dda-introduction-to-python/01_Setup/README.md

 python -m pip install --upgrade pip
 ```

-Verify again with `pip --version`.
+Verify that the installation was successfull with `pip --version`.

 ### Install pip on Windows